-Ethnoacting in VR for Resilience in Acting Students (pilot study)
+🏆 Ethnoacting in VR for Resilience in Acting Students

 Stamatiou, E., Thoma, V., & Sanni, O. (forthcoming 2025).
-Ethnoacting in VR for Resilience in Acting Students: A Stanislavsky-inspired intervention.
-In Stamatiou, E. & Carnicke, S. M. (Eds.), Stanislavsky and Actor Training for the Screen, Routledge.
+Ethnoacting in VR for Resilience in Theatre Students: A Vakhtangov-inspired Intervention.
+In Stamatiou, E. & Carnicke, S. M. (Eds.), Stanislavsky and Actor Training for the Screen.
+Routledge.

 Data and Resources